MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-setwindowdisplayaffinity.md

 Type: <b>HWND</b>

-A handle to the window.
+A handle to the top-level window.
+The window must belong to the current process.

 ### -param dwAffinity [in]